Club Deportivo El Nacional: Present

 The current success of the team has added two more championships in 2005 and 2006, bringing their total to 13 titles.
 El Nacional has brought up talented players such as Antonio Valencia, Segundo Alejandro Castillo, Christian Benítez and Felix Borja.
 There have been plans to build a new stadium but no official decision has been taken yet.
 Former coach Juan Carlos Burbano resigned after an unsuccessful first stage in the league.
 Julio Asad was appointed head coach on 16 July 2009.In 2024 El Nacional won their biggest achievement in a long time with manager Marcelo Zuleta the team had won the Copa Ecuador.

 Stadium

 El Nacional play their home matches in the Estadio Olímpico Atahualpa.
 Plans have been enabled to build a new stadium, however no official decision has been taken.
 The management even showed the model of what the 42,000-seat stadium would look like.

 Supporters

-On 13 May 1998, a group of friends met and decided to form a highly dedicated fanbase called La Marea Roja (English: The Red Tide).
-Over the years, they aimed to integrate more people, and becoming a better organized to be the largest fan group of El Nacional.
+On 13 May 1998, a group of friends met and decided to form a highly dedicated barra brava called La Marea Roja (English: The Red Tide).
+Over the years, they aimed to integrate more people, and becoming better organized to be the largest fan group of El Nacional.
 It is made up of over 250 members, with members owning proper identification cards.
 La Marea Roja stands at the south part of the stadium for 90 minutes every game, which attracts adults, women and large numbers of children.